How does this medication work? What will it do for me?

 The recommended adult dose of trametinib is 2 mg taken once a day.
 This medication should be taken at the same time every day and should be swallowed with a full glass of water.

-Food can affect the way trametinib is absorbed into the body and should therefore be taken on an empty stomach one hour before or two hours after eating.
+Food can affect the way trametinib is absorbed into the body.
+Take this medication on an empty stomach one hour before or two hours after eating.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.